 The power of a first impression cannot be overstressed.
-A great first impression can help you differentiate yourself from any pool of applicants whether it be interviewing for jobs, networking at social events, or applying for colleges.
+A great first impression in college interviews can help you differentiate yourself from any pool of applicants.
+In fact, the first impression rule is true in interviewing for jobs or networking at social events, too.
 These five secrets are guaranteed to increase your chances of nailing that first impression.

 1. A Firm Handshake